Eligibility Fact Sheet

 - Have an intellectual disability as defined in Connecticut General Statutes Section 1-1g (see below)

 Have a medical diagnosis of Prader-Willi Syndrome (PWS), which is a neurobehavioral genetic disorder that must be diagnosed by a physician.

 People who have a diagnosis of autism spectrum disorder but do not have intellectual disability may be eligible for services from our Division of Autism Spectrum Services.
 Please click this link for more information. http://www.ct.gov/dds/cwp/view.asp?a=2730&q=442840

-Per Connecticut General Statutes Section 1-1g, intellectual disability is defined as a significant limitation in intellectual functioning and deficits in adaptive behavior that originated during the developmental period before 18 years of age.
-Intellectual disability was formerly referred to as mental retardation in Connecticut Statutes and many psychological and other clinical evaluations.
+Per Connecticut General Statutes Section 1-1g, intellectual disability is defined as a significant limitation in intellectual functioning and existing concurrently with deficits in adaptive behavior that originated during the developmental period before eighteen years of age.
+Intellectual disability was formerly referred to as mental retardation in Connecticut Statutes and many psychological and clinical evaluations.

 What does this mean?

 A person has a valid Full Scale IQ score of 69 or below as indicated on intelligence/cognitive tests and significant limitations in adaptive functioning, that began during the developmental period from before the age of 18.